 Tips for 1 day in Isle of Skye:

-• Weather: Check the weather forecast and pack accordingly, as Skye’s weather can be unpredictable.
-Make sure you have good raincoats and rain boots so the weather doesn’t chase you inside
+- Weather: Check the weather forecast and pack accordingly, as Skye’s weather can be unpredictable.
+Make sure you have good raincoats and rain boots so the weather doesn’t chase you inside (follow my packing list for Scotland to make sure you’re covered).

 This one day travel guide covers some of the must-see sights on Skye, but feel free to adjust based on your interests and the time you have available in your itinerary.
 Enjoy your day exploring this beautiful island!